 Uzbekistan

-Uzbekistan is a lower middle-income country with a per capita income of $1740 (2020, current USD).
-As of 10 April 2021, Uzbekistan belongs to the group of GSP+ beneficiary countries.
-In 2020, preferential imports under the Standard GSP amounted to about €90 million.
-Overall EU imports from Uzbekistan summed up to €174 million in 2020, which constitutes a 1% increase in imports compared to 2020.
-Uzbekistan currently makes considerable use of GSP preferences with a utilisation rate of 90%.
-This country page will be updated with statistics on Uzbekistan's utilisation of the GSP+ as soon as data becomes available.
+Uzbekistan is a lower middle-income country with a per capita income of $2.255 (2022, current USD).
+As of 10 April 2021, Uzbekistan belongs to the group of GSP+ beneficiary countries, and currently makes considerable use of GSP preferences with a utilisation rate of 93%.
+Total EU imports stood at around €719 million, of which €453 million were GSP preferential imports.

 What is the GSP+?